touchpi/devbuster/README.md

 # WSL devbuster image

-Base für a WSL development environment for touchpi apps on a windows machine.
+Base for a WSL development environment for touchpi apps on a windows machine.
 The linux environment with amd64 libs is similar to an arm based Raspberry PI OS Buster (e.g. installed on an old Raspberry PI2 or a Raspberry Zero) and is intended for developing touchpi python3 apps.

 ### Prerequisites
 - Windows 10/11